 By Jim Ferri

-“It’s the most bombed hotel in all of Europe,” said my taxi driver, pointing to Belfast’s Europa Hotel.
+“It’s the most bombed hotel in all of Europe, Jim” my black-taxi driver Ken, told me, pointing to Belfast’s Europa Hotel.

-“It was bombed 33 times during ‘the troubles,’” he told me, using the British euphemism for the civil war that plagued Northern Ireland for so many years.
+“It was bombed 33 times during ‘the troubles,” he said, using the British euphemism for the civil war that plagued Northern Ireland for so many years.

-Things are calm now, and as I was whisked around Belfast in my Black Taxi, my driver Ken continued his chitchat about numerous sights we passed, all the while infusing his commentary with good doses of local lore and gossip.
+Things are calm now in the capital of Northern Ireland, and as I was whisked around Belfast on my Black Taxi tour, Ken continued chitchatting about numerous sights we passed.

-Before I met Ken and his Black Taxi I had wandered about the city a bit on my own, heading first to St. George’s Market, the city’s historic food market where I was disappointed to find it was open only on Fridays.
+Before I had hopped into the back of Ken’s Black Taxi, I had wandered about the city a bit on my own.
+From my hotel I first set off to St. George’s Market, the city’s historic food market where I was disappointed to find it was open only on Saturdays.

-I continued walking to Victoria Square, a shopping mall flush with American and European brand names.
-I couldn’t help admire how well all its soaring glass and steel melded so wonderfully with the old neighborhood into which it had been slipped.
+I continued walking to Victoria Square, a upscale shopping mall flush with American and European brand names.
+One can’t help but admire how well all its soaring glass and steel melds so wonderfully with the old neighborhood into which it had been slipped.

 The museum itself was mesmerizing, unlike any other non-art museum I’d visited.
-There’s an introductory section discussing Belfast at the time the ill-fated liner was built, which is a great historic and cultural overview of the city and people.
-You can read more about the Titanic Museum, plus see a short video of the ship’s launch, at The Titanic: Belfast’s World-class Museum.
+There’s also an introductory section discussing Belfast at the time the ill-fated liner was built, which is a great historic and cultural overview of the city and people.

 Rescued By Ken for His Black Taxi Tour of Belfast